benms/gvm/README.md

 ## Intro

-`gvm` allows you to quickly install and use different versions of node via the command line.
+`gvm` allows you to quickly install and use different versions of go via the command line.

 **Example:**
 ```sh